kieranoh/cipher-text/README.md

 # Vigenère Cipher Project

-This repository contains a C program that demonstrates the implementation of the Vigenère cipher.
-The program includes functionalities for encryption, decryption, and finding the key without prior knowledge of it.

-## Features

-- **Encrypt**: Encrypts plaintext using the Vigenère cipher with a given key.
-- **Decrypt**: Decrypts ciphertext using the Vigenère cipher with a given key.
-- **Attack**: Attempts to discover the encryption key and decrypt the ciphertext without prior knowledge of the key.

-## Project Structure
-vigenere.c: The main C source file containing the implementation of the Vigenère cipher.
-README.md: This file, providing an ov# Vigenère Cipher Project

 This repository contains a C program that demonstrates the implementation of the Vigenère cipher and Variant Vigenère cipher.
 The program includes functionalities for encryption, decryption, and finding the key without prior knowledge of it.

 ## Features